COVID-19 health regulations collide with the biggest drinking night of the year

 KANSAS CITY, MO (KCTV) - - Bars are usually packed on the night before Thanksgiving, when people return home and let off steam with friends before hunkering down for a big family meal.
 This year, bars look much different on what some have termed “Drinksgiving.”

 Health and safety officials are concerned about big boozy bashes during the pandemic.
-The state of Pennsylvania went so far as to ban alcohol sales for that day.
+The state of Pennsylvania went so far as to ban alcohol sales in bars and restaurants on Thanksgiving Eve.

-In Kansas City, it’s a night when bars will feel the financial impact of the new mandated 10 p.m. closing time perhaps more significantly than on other nights.
+In Kansas City, there's no such ban, but it’s a night when bars will likely feel the financial impact of the new mandated 10 p.m. closing time more substantially than on other nights.

 At The Well in Waldo, the college crowd normally wouldn’t arrive until close to that hour.
 There would be a band and dancing.
 But that was in the before times.